Bits manipulation (Important tactics)

 - How to know if a number is a power of 2?

 x && (!(x & (x - 1)));

 - Find XOR of all subsets of a set.
 We can do it in O(1) time.
-The answer is always 0 if given set has more than one elements.
-For set with single element, the answer is value of single element.
+The answer is always 0 if the given set has more than one element.
+For sets with a single element, the answer is the value of single element.
 Refer XOR of the XOR’s of all subsets for details.

 - We can quickly find number of leading, trailing zeroes and number of 1’s in a binary code of an integer in C++ using GCC.
 It can be done by using inbuilt function i.e.